tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 ### How to review sentence cards

-The algorithm is
+The algorithm was originally [explained](https://web.archive.org/web/20081122063325/http://www.alljapaneseallthetime.com/blog/10000-sentences-how/) in Khatz's blog.
-[explained](https://web.archive.org/web/20081122063325/http://www.alljapaneseallthetime.com/blog/10000-sentences-how/)
-on the AJATT site.
 I simplified it a bit, below are the main steps:

 1) You read the full sentence.